 - 1 spring onion (sliced)

 Remove the “hair” from the bean sprouts tip.
 This step is optional, but removing it will create a nicer looking dish with better texture.
 If you do not have time, you can leave the hair on as it is edible.

-Heat oil in a wok and stir-fry the garlic until it becomes aromatic.
+In a wok, heat the oil and stir-fry the garlic until it becomes aromatic.

-Add bean sprouts to the wok and quickly stir-fry for 30 seconds.
+Add the bean sprouts and quickly stir-fry for 30 seconds.

-Add the spring onions and continue stir-frying for another 30 seconds and season with salt and pepper.
-Serve hot.
+Add the spring onions and continue stir-frying for another 30 seconds.
+Season with salt and pepper.

 - For more Asian flavor: For a slight variation on this recipe, instead of using just salt and pepper as seasoning try adding 1 tablespoon of soy sauce and 1/2 teaspoon of sugar with a pinch of salt.
 Add a drizzle of sesame oil a few minutes before you are ready to serve it.

 - For meat lovers: This recipe is vegetarian, but you can easily add almost any meat.
 Poultry is especially popular in stir-fry dishes, but shellfish such as shrimp also goes well with mung bean sprouts.